Set in Java

-The set interface present in the java.util package and extends the Collection interface is an unordered collection of objects in which duplicate values cannot be stored.
-It is an interface which implements the mathematical set.
-This interface contains the methods inherited from the Collection interface and adds a feature which restricts the insertion of the duplicate elements.
-There are two interfaces which extend the set implementation namely SortedSet and NavigableSet.
+The set interface is present in java.util package and extends the Collection interface is an unordered collection of objects in which duplicate values cannot be stored.
+It is an interface that implements the mathematical set.
+This interface contains the methods inherited from the Collection interface and adds a feature that restricts the insertion of the duplicate elements.
+There are two interfaces that extend the set implementation namely SortedSet and NavigableSet.

 Union of the two Set[0, 1, 2, 3, 4, 5, 7, 8, 9] Intersection of the two Set[0, 1, 3, 4] Difference of the two Set[2, 8, 9]

 Performing Various Operations on SortedSet